 The audio and video files are imported directly from the browser to this online software which then uses automatic speech recognition to transcribe them.

-It’s multi-tool audio editing allows its users to highlight or add comments to the transcription.
+Its multi-tool audio editing allows its users to highlight or add comments to the transcription.
 The service offers quick turnaround times, strong security terms, and high accuracy rates.

 Furthermore, text can be exported through several file formats including .docx, .srt, .txt, .html, and .csv.